theduly/Duly/README.md

 # Duly

+DULY is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.

 Development process

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.